euforic/todos/README.md

 ### Sort Results

 To sort the results, use the `-sortby` flag followed by the field to sort by.
-The valid fields are `username`, `file`, `line`, `type`, and `text`.
+The valid fields are `author`, `file`, `line`, `type`, and `text`.
 For example, to sort the results by comment type, run the following command:

 ```bash
 todos -sortby=type